petebachant/petebachant.github.io/_posts/2024-11-11-office-repro.markdown

 and DVC directly.
 I know this is a major sticking point for some people, and I get it---learning Git is a daunting task.
-However, all the Git stuff will be done for us behind the scenes.
+However, all the Git/DVC stuff will be done for us behind the scenes.

 We can start off by creating a Git (and GitHub) repo for our project